cmb347827/url-shortening/README-template.md

   This did not work either as also CORS anywhere was no longer functional.
 See link 2.
 Somebody at Discord said I will need backend for this, and this includes Node and Netlify , for serverless functions.
 - I encountered some errors while taking a netlify course (see links 3 and 4).
 - And then I got stuck in the last video ,of 3, of the course in which I could not get the , similar to the course code, with my code to work.
 I finally , after more then a week found why (see link 5).
 The netlify tutorial I followed was 4 years old, but I assumed that that was okay still.
 -  I wasted too much time, before I figured that with the use of console.log in debugging, didn't realize it showed in the terminal instead of the browser console.

--serverless functions with netlify
-- validator.js
+It would have helped with debugging.
+As I took forever to figure out how to use the getFetchPost() together with the netlify serverless function octo.mjs.
+I had to ask at Discord (see link 6), and that helped.
+I still had to figure out that I needed to change my getFetchPost() to an async function, as well as my returnShort() function, as it called getFetchPost().
+- I also decided to go with validator.js to validate the user url input, as my regular expression was probably not going to work 100%.

 ### Continued development
+- I will have to learn much more about node.js and netlify.

-- Daily tutorials and projects in HTML5, CSS3, Javascript, Bootstrap, Sass/SCSS.
-For now, in time I will go re-learn React ect.
+- Daily tutorials and projects in HTML5, CSS3, Javascript, Sass/SCSS.
+Anthing relevant, for now.
+In time I will go re-learn React etc if it seems relevant and useful.

 ### Useful resources